History of the Canadian Army: Veterans Guard of Canada

-Major battles and campaigns involving the Canadian Army

 Early Cold War (1946–1968)

 The Canadian Army underwent many changes after the Second World War, including redesignations.
 The full-time component became the Canadian Army Active Force and the part-time component the Canadian Army Reserve Force.

 Before 1930 the Canadian Army was a small cadre of professional soldiers augmented by civilian volunteers and, in the Second World War, conscripts.
 It was basically a colonial institution that closely followed the traditions, doctrine and training routines of the British Army.
 After 1945, Canada began breaking loose from Britain in many regards, including the military.
 At issue was professionalization.
 The modernizing faction of the Army called for a very well-educated officer corps that was capable of interacting with political and diplomatic elites in Ottawa, and giving the military its own voice in national decisions.
 However, the traditionalist element emphasized the wisdom and preserving regimental traditions, and said leadership should be based on middle and upper-class status.
 Invariably, this meant senior officers of British descent, as opposed to French or Irish or other ethnic backgrounds.
 The tension between modernizers and traditionalists lead to stalemate, and a failure to develop modern management.
 The modernizers pointed to the failure of professional norms in the 1993 Somalia peacekeeping fiasco.
 In recent decades, the reformers have developed a "constabulary-realist" model of professionalism.